HackerExperience/specs/hackerexperience2/contributing.md

 ## Create a discussion, report a bug, request a feature:

 - Go to [Maniphest](ttps://dev.hackerexperience.com/maniphest/)
-- On the upper right corner, click "Create task".
+- On the upper right corner, click *Create Task*.
 Select the type of task (Feature Request, Report a bug, ...).
 If you can't find a correct type, select [Custom Task](https://dev.hackerexperience.com/maniphest/task/edit/form/2/).
 - Enter your question.
     - On *Title*, enter a meaningful and descriptive title.
     - On *Description*, enter your report/discussion.
 Be the most descriptive and detailed you can be.
     - (optional) Add projects related to the task.
 Start typing something related and see if Phabricator finds anything.
     - You can ignore any other fields.
-    - Click on "Create task"
+    - Click on *Create New task*.

 ## Ask something